 The APHON Writing Award is given to an APHON member who is a first-time author of a manuscript accepted for publication in JOPON in the last year and who has had three or more manuscripts published previously.
-Hendricks-Ferguson, Associate Professor & Coordinator of the RN to BSN Program Option at Saint Louis University School of Nursing won this award for her manuscript, “Pilot Evaluation of Palliative and End-of-Life Communication Intervention for Parents of Children with a Brain Tumor” published in the May/June 2017 issue.
+Dr. Rodgers won this award for her manuscript, “A Standardized Education Checklist for Parents of Children Newly Diagnosed With Cancer: A Report From the Children’s Oncology Group” published in the July/August 2018 issue.

 Chemotherapy/Biotherapy Instructor of the Year Award

 The Instructor of the Year Award recognizes an APHON Pediatric Chemotherapy/Biotherapy Instructor who positively impacts the students they teach and the patients and families they serve by demonstrating leadership and excellence in the classroom.
-This year there are two recipients of this award: Avila, RN Compliance Coordinate with Doctors Hospital at Renaissance and Ramos, Clinical Nurse IV – Oncology/Stem Cell Transplant with Lucile Packard Children’s Hospital.
-Avila and Ramos have done amazing work adapting the APHON Pediatric Chemotherapy/Biotherapy Program for nurses in Latin American countries.
+This year the award was given to two recipients, Paola Viveros Lamas and Lorena Segovia Weber both from Luis Calvo McKenna Hospital in Santiago, Chile.